Aging Mellow...

-Perhaps, as well, some of us feel our lives lack much of the exploration, adventure, and Flat-Out Fun we once enjoyed.
-Because those puppies seem to tip-toe off when we're particularly busy, stressed, bored, etc., monitoring (and perhaps occasional specific action) may help us to keep them closer or reel them back when they do stray.
+And something else to consider: Could you be missing some of the exploration, adventure, and Flat-Out Fun you once enjoyed...but perhaps now find harder to access?
+Because those puppies tend to tip-toe off when we're busy, stressed, bored, etc., monitoring (and even occasional specific action) may help us keep them closer or reel them back when they do stray.
+[See next section.]

 "Specific Action" to Consider...

-From time to time, some of us might find it helpful to talk with people who actually know how to listen.
-For example, conversations with a sensitive friend/family member, or a therapist, clergy person, coach, etc., can sometimes yield remarkable (and perhaps unexpected) benefits.
+Now and then, some of us might find it helpful to talk with people who actually listen.
+For example, conversations with a sensitive friend/family member, or a therapist, clergy person, coach, etc., can sometimes yield remarkable/unexpected benefits.

 Another possibility?
 Life-tweaks, which could include even very simple adjustments

-to enhance and/or lure back joie de vivre or to ease an issue that may be troubling you.
-A single step, even just one, can often start the ball rolling, whatever the nature/scope of the "tweak" you're undertaking.
+to enhance and/or lure back joie de vivre or perhaps ease a troubling issue.
+A single step, even just one, can often start the ball rolling, whatever the nature/scope of the "tweak" you're eye-balling.

 Here's another: Could you be harboring a